Albert-Aiqi-Zhang/Sorting-Alogorithm-Visualizer/README.md

 Feel free to make any change.

 # Manual:
 Generally you can control the application with a keyboard.
 The shortcuts are shown in the above figure.
+### ShortKeys:
 R: reset the random numbers
 SPACE: start the sorting
 A: change the sorting order to ascending order